Gaddy01/Formative1---Classical-ML-and-NN-from-Scratch/README.md

 - **Evaluation & Comparative Analysis:** A results table compares models on accuracy, precision, recall and F1-score; confusion matrices and learning curves are included.
 The Discussion interprets differences and connects results to bias/variance considerations.
 - **Academic integrity:** Dataset sources and any adapted code or references are cited in the References section.

-Notes for the grader

-- If any cell fails due to external package availability, please re-run the first cell to install dependencies (Colab will prompt if needed).
-- All random seeds are set for reproducibility; however, training nondeterminism in certain environments can cause minor numeric differences.

-Contact

-- If you need clarification on experiments or reproducibility, contact the author via the course messaging system.

 References

 - Assignment brief: `Formative1_instructions.txt`
 - scikit-learn documentation: https://scikit-learn.org/stable/

----

-If you want, I can now: scaffold the notebook with clear section headers and starter cells, or generate a short `requirements.txt` matching the notebook.
-Which should I do next?